What Is a Pterygium?

 What Are the Symptoms of a Pterygium?

-- A gritty feeling similar to “dirt in the eyes”
+- A gritty feeling that might resemble dirt or sand in the eyes

 How Are Pterygiums Treated?